 Wong denied claims by pro-Beijing media outlets that the HKCTU was an agent for foreign entities, a potential offence under the sweeping law.

-He said the confederation had worked on some projects with the Solidarity Centre, an organisation under the American Federation of Labor and Congress of Industrial Organizations.
+He said the confederation had worked on some projects with the Solidarity Center, an organisation under the American Federation of Labor and Congress of Industrial Organizations.

 He said the projects concerned the promotion of labour rights and collective bargaining and did not involve any political activities.
 The HKCTU had stopped working with the centre before July last year, when the security law came into force.